MicrosoftDocs/cpp-docs/docs/cpp-conformance-improvements-2017.md

 t161.cpp(2): note: or       'int f<int>(int*)'
 t161.cpp(16): note: while trying to match the argument list '(int*)'
 ```
-The problem in the example above is that there are two differences in the types (const vs non-const and pack vs non-pack).
-To eliminate the compiler error, remove one of the differences which then lets the compiler unambiguously order the functions.
+The problem in the example above is that there are two differences in the types (const vs. non-const and pack vs. non-pack).
+To eliminate the compiler error, remove one of the differences.
+This enables the compiler to unambiguously order the functions.

 ```cpp
 template<typename...
 T>